mcdalcin/DoomEternalDownpatcher/README.md

 #### ADDING IN THE FILELIST

 Using the FilelistGenerator program, create a filelist.txt for the new patch.
-Rename this filelist.txt to the new version name and add it to the data/ folder.
+Rename this filelist.txt to the new_version_name.txt and add it to the data/ folder.

 #### MODIFY VERSIONS.JSON